viklund/courses/ngsintro/1609/labs/rnaseq_tutorial_in_progress.md

 {% endhighlight %}
 </details>

-:openmouth: What is the fasta_formatter step doing?
+:open_mouth: What is the fasta_formatter step doing?
 <br />

 Align some sequences to a protein database and assess full-lengthness using NCBI blast database.
 Also try to see if you can find instances of spliced genes in your data by using the UCSC genome browser (do a web search to find it)